bpucker/MYB_annotator/README.md

 --raxml /my_folder/bin/RAxML9/raxml-ng \
 ```

+## Result files ##

+While running the script, several temporary files are generated, but there are not important.
+Please only look at files located in the 'RESULTS' folder.
+Here is a list of the possible result files.
+The generation of some files depends on setting specific options.
+Therefore, it is possible that you do not see all these files in your result folder.
+If you specified a prefix (--name), all file names with start with that prefix and thus differ in this respect from the file names listed here.

+* **00_documentation.txt** this file stores the command used to run the analysis and also the versions of the tools used for the individual steps.
+Information contained in this file should be included in the method section when writing a publication about the results of this analysis.

+*

+*

 ## Data sets ##

 The MYB bait sequences are intended to cover a broad phylogenetic range.
 The bait sequence set comprises the MYB doamins of: